University of California - San Diego Data & Information Overview

 The student loan default rate at UCSD is 1.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do UCSD Graduates Make?students who graduate from UCSD with a bachelor's degree go on to jobs where they make an average salary of $59,900 in their early years.
+How Much Money Do UCSD Graduates Make?students who graduate with a bachelor's degree recipients from UCSD make around $59,900 per year during the early years of their employment.
 This is good news for future UCSD graduates since it is 50% more than the average college graduate's salary of $39,802 per year.